- OFC U-16 finals marked by Solomon Islands’ first World Cup qualification

 - Continental tournament marked by incredible support for hosts

 It has been a long time coming but the football-mad Solomon Islands finally have an achievement to truly savour.
-In their 33rd attempt to qualify for an 11-a-side FIFA tournament, the Melanesian nation finally broke through, by winning passage to the FIFA U-17 World Cup Peru 2019.
+In their 33rd attempt to qualify for an 11-a-side FIFA tournament, the Melanesian nation finally broke through, by winning passage to the FIFA U-17 World Cup Brazil 2019.

 New Zealand will join the Solomons as OFC representatives in South America next year, having displayed impressive resolve to bounce-back from a hefty group-stage defeat and win a seventh straight crown.
 The Kiwis played out a scoreless draw against Solomon Islands in a gripping final on Saturday before triumphing 5-4 on penalties.